Now and Forever, Amen

 Well, I haven’t had a near-death experience, and I’m hoping to avoid them for some considerable time.
 Nor am I likely to become a Zen devotee, much less a Zen master.
 However, I’m endeavouring to benefit vicariously and make the most of insights which might help me cultivate a now- and non-self-focussed approach to life.

-There is one more ’glorious’ or blissful experience I should mention, and it has particular relevance to Sea of Faith.
+There is one more ’glorious’ or blissful experience I should mention, and it has particular relevance to SOFiA.
 Honest, vital and absorbing discussion never fails to take me ’out of myself’.
 It creates for me a kind of ’sacred space’, in which awareness of self and time dissipates.
 Many an evening has been spent in this way, some of them with my local SoF group.
 The process of exploring meaning is by no means a mere intellectual exercise: if Zen meditation is both path and end, so for me the kind of discussion SoF is about is not just a means, but is, in some sense, a slice of salvation itself.

 Diana Neutze’s ’Here and Now’ is reprinted from Unwinding the Labyrinth (Hazard Press 1996).